Orthodox Christian Stewardship

 Your stewardship pays for the Church operations of St. George as shown in this chart:

-By completing a Stewardship Commitment Card you are pledging to support St. George with time, talent and treasure and most importantly you are becoming part of the St. George family.
-Please download the 2019 Stewardship Commitment Card and return it to the Church Office.
+By completing a Stewardship Commitment Formyou are pledging to support St. George with time, talent and treasure and most importantly you are becoming part of the St. George family.
+You can pledge online here:

 At St. George Orthodox Church we believe that helping others including those in our local community is a priority.
 We donate 10% of all stewardship dollars collected to charities.
 In 2016 the following charities benefited through stewardship commitments: